bvbohnen/x4-projects/API Functions.md

   - Color, cell background color.
 * uiTriggerID = none
   - String, if present then this is the control field for ui triggered events on widget activations.
-  - Ignore for now; api handles callback cues more directly.
+  - Ignore for now; api handles callback cues directly.

+Events (depends on widget)
+* on<___> (onClick, onTextChanged, etc.)
+  - Optional callback cue.
+  - When the player interacts with most widgets, ui events will occur.
+On such events, a provided cue will be called with the event results.
+  - All event.param tables will include these fields:
+    * row, col
+      - Longfloat, coordinate of the activated widget.
+      - Primarily for use by this backend.
+    * event
+      - String, name of the event, matching the arg name.
+      - Eg. "onClick".
+    * echo
+      - Same as the "echo" arg provided to widget creation.
+  - Extra contents of the event.param are described per widget below.

 Misc properties (depends on widget):
 * font